kael-shipman/migrate-me/README.md

 #...
 ```

-The `99-cleanup.sh` script is intended to do what it says, and probably won't be used much, since there probably won't be much to cleanup.
+The `*-cleanup.sh` script is intended to do what it says, and probably won't be used much, since there probably won't be much to cleanup.

+You can also add `before` and `after` hooks for each of your scripts in the `$PROFILE_DIR/$PROFILE/hooks` folder.
+Assuming you have a script called `05-user-setup.sh`, if there is a file called `hooks/before-05-user-setup.sh`, it will be run before the script, and if there is a file called `after-05-user-setup.sh` it will be called after.
+It's typical to exclude the `hooks` directory from version control.

 ## Default Folders and Options to Override Them